DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 1.md

 #### Static method

-Relate the mass of the
+Relate the force experienced by the spring and the extension of the